 We have five alcohol production facilities from which we produce and sell alcohols to our customers through our subsidiary, Kinergy.
 Kinergy enters into sales contracts with customers under exclusive intercompany sales agreements with each of our five production facilities.
 Kinergy also acts as a principal when it purchases third party fuel-grade ethanol which it resells to its customers.
-Finally, Kinergy has an exclusive sales agreement with a third-party owned fuel-grade ethanol plant under which it sells the plant's fuel-grade ethanol production for a fee plus the costs to deliver the ethanol to Kinergy's customers.
+Finally, in 2022 and 2021, Kinergy had exclusive sales agreements with two third-party owned fuel-grade ethanol plants under which it sold the plants' fuel-grade ethanol production for a fee plus the costs to deliver the ethanol to Kinergy's customers.
+Kinergy has since terminated these contracts.
 These sales are referred to as third-party agent sales.
 Revenue from these third-party agent sales is recorded on a net basis, with Kinergy recognizing its predetermined fees and any associated delivery costs.